jundalisay/superblist/content/en/superphysics/principles/chapter-11c.md

 In the non-dialectic system of debate, people just push their own egos without coming to any synthesis of ideas.
 But with dialectics, they agree to surrender their egos from the very beginning in order to eventually synhesize their minds and come up with a real solution.

-{{< img src="https://sorasystem.sirv.com/graphics/dia.jpg" alt="Debate vs Dialectics" cap="Diffcult disagreements (caused by conflicting aethereal ideas) can be easily resolved by tapping into the spacetime layer (giving it time)" >}}
+{{< img src="/graphics/logic/dialectics.jpg" alt="Debate vs Dialectics" cap="Diffcult disagreements (caused by conflicting aethereal ideas) can be easily resolved by tapping into the spacetime layer (giving it time)" >}}

 So if you’re arguing with someone endlessly without any compromise, it simply means that his ego only feels for himself and his own ideas and has no desire to reduce itself.
 Normally, this is solved by disconnecting from that person in order to avoid his toxic ego.

 But if that person is your boss or the president of your country, then without any system of dialectics, the only choices are to stay and accept the problem or leave to find a new boss or country.
-Therefore,it would make sense for stability-loving people (if they really knew their interest) to advocate dialectics as early as possible.
+Therefore, it would make sense for stability-loving people to advocate dialectics as early as possible.

 Socrates suggests it be taught to people 30 years old and above:

 {{< q a="Socrates" c="Republic Book 7" >}}
 Therefore, that your feelings may not be moved to pity about our citizens who are now thirty years of age, every care must be taken in introducing them to dialectic.